 Pure Land Comments: As the general practice of mindfulness of any Buddha creates immense positive karma personally, while the Buddha’s merits and blessings also flow over to dilute one’s negative karmic effects, this by default leads to a higher heavenly rebirth.
-However, if mindful of a Buddha’s name (which is the easiest Niànfó practice), such as ‘Āmítuófó’ (阿弥陀佛: Amitābha Buddha) with specific faithful aspiration to reach his Pure Land, this will be accomplished.
-(Note that Pure Land as a blissful Dharma school that guarantees enlightenment transcends all limited heavens.)
+However, if mindful of a Buddha’s name (which is the easiest Niànfó Practice), such as ‘Āmítuófó’ (阿弥陀佛: Amitābha Buddha) with specific Faithful Aspiration to reach his Pure Land, this will be accomplished.
+(Note that Pure Land is a blissful Dharma school that guarantees enlightenment, thus transcending all limited heavens.)

 While some see it ‘unfair’ that the evil can be helped, the truly repentant are already not truly evil, while they did create positive karma in the past, to be able to know of Āmítuófó in time.
 For great evil ones bound for hell, the only spiritual lifesaver to prevent fall is this precious skilful means of Niànfó.
 That said, no one should sabotage themselves by assuming it is alright to do great evil now, as long as they do repent and Niànfó when dying.
 This is so as the more evil wilfully done now, the harder it will be to repent and Niànfó later, when more karmic obstacles ripen.